Sports Community Notebook

 Football

-• Tryouts: The High Desert Phoenix Semi-Pro Adult Football 2022 fall season tryouts begin at 11 a.m. on Saturday, Feb.
-19 at Marie Kerr Park, 39700 West 30th Street, Palmdale.
+• Tryouts: The High Desert Phoenix Semi-Pro Adult Football 2022 final tryouts begin at 11 a.m. on Saturday, March 19 at Marie Kerr Park, 39700 West 30th Street, Palmdale.

 Signups begin at 10 a.m., while the tryouts start at 11 a.m.
 COVID protocol is mandatory.